 ERP software has the power to save you time and money.
 Process automation streamlines operations, so you don’t have to waste time on tedious tasks or manual data entry.
 This also enhances data accuracy, protecting your enterprise from critical errors.
 In addition, ERP gives users a full view of business processes.
 Epicor, for example, includes user-friendly dashboards that allow every employee to track and drill down into real-time data.
 With deep insights, you can discover new ways to optimize business performance.
 Furthermore, lean manufacturing tools help businesses cut waste and develop more cost-effective practices.

 At this point, ERP software is essential for business success, especially for manufacturers, who are the top buyers and users of ERP.
 Supply chains are becoming more complex, and customer expectations are higher than ever.
 Managing processes from order to fulfillment requires the data integrity, comprehensive features and cutting-edge technology that only comes with ERP software.

 In our infographic, we left out the most impressive statistic of all: According to Forrester’s Total Economic Impact (TEI) report, Epicor generates 264% ROI for manufacturers.
 Epicor quickly pays for itself by streamlining processes and delivering deep insights.
 If you follow best practices throughout your ERP project, you can expect amazing benefits that boost your profits.

 At Datix, our premier consultants will ensure you get the most from your Epicor instance.
-We’re a certified Epicor Gold Partner that has specialized in manufacturing software for over 20 years.
+We have specialized in manufacturing software for over 20 years.
 We go beyond ERP, providing CRM, eCommerce, integrations and more to help you improve processes from the top floor to the shop floor.
 From start to finish, our software experts work with you to optimize your business performance.

 For ERP success you can count on, team up with Datix.
 Learn more about our ERP services and solutions by contacting us today!